Final aquathlon of the season

 My breathing had calmed down a bit, so I tried to pick up the pace a bit on my run, but my Garmin decided to give me crazy data that kept fluctuating, so I couldn’t rely on it to tell me how fast I was going.
 I saw Jez go flying by on his second lap, followed by two men and a female runner.
-I felt great on the first lap, but I think I slowed on the second lap as I was starting to tire.
+On the first lap, I felt great, but I think I slowed on the second lap as I was starting to tire.
 I heard another running catching up with me, but I just couldn’t pick up the pace enough to stay with her and didn’t want to over-exert myself.

 My final thoughts were that I needed to ensure that I finished well.
-My finish photos from Weymouth look truly dreadful – I don’t look happy that I’ve finished, I just look saggy.
-I sprint for teh line and tried to keep my head up whilst waving my hands in the air.
+My finish photos from Weymouth look truly dreadful.
+I don’t look happy that I’ve finished, I just look saggy.
+I sprint for the line and tried to keep my head up whilst waving my hands in the air.
 Unfortunately, Ben didn’t quite capture my moment of triumph and it’s a bit blurry, but I’ll take it 🙂

 In the final results, Stu is placed first, but he was in a relay team (although he reckons that he could have run a similar time).
 I still need to work on my swimming (and hope that a new wetsuit has a magic effect), but I don’t think my run was too awful.